 I began this blog partly out of boredom and partly as a distraction from some of the more serious things that were going on in my life at the time, like the fact that my mother was in the long process of dying.
 I was also inspired by reading and participating on a few other blogs that covered some of the topics I was interested in, e.g., New-Age (or as I like to call it, "New-Wage")/self(ish)-help/McSpirituality/pop-psychology/alt-health subcultures, and the scams and scammers that populate these subcultures.
-Most notable among these blogs was the (now dormant and scaled-down) SHAMblog, written by author and journalist Steve Salerno, who was always supportive of my efforts and who remains a friend to this day.
+Most notable among the blogs that inspired me in the early days was the (now dormant and scaled-down) SHAMblog, written by author and journalist Steve Salerno, who was always supportive of my efforts and who remains a friend to this day.

-As you may have discerned if you read my "cosmic" backstory, though, Whirled Musings was also a natural outgrowth of my long-standing hobby of making fun of the New-Wagers/selfish-help et al. subcultures, a hobby that had previously come to fruition in my BLP (book-like product), Cosmic Relief: Honoring and Celebrating the Global Paradigm Shaft.
+As you may have discerned if you read my "cosmic" backstory, though, Whirled Musings was also, and perhaps primarily, a natural outgrowth of my long-standing hobby of making fun of the New-Wagers/selfish-help et al. subcultures -- a hobby that had previously come to fruition in my BLP (book-like product), Cosmic Relief: Honoring and Celebrating the Global Paradigm Shaft.
 Accordingly, my original intention was for Whirled Musings to be a humor blog, unlike Salerno's SHAMblog, which, though it contained its share of well-placed snarks, generally took a serious journalistic approach to these matters.

 But Whirled Musings grew more serious too as the darker side of New-Wage/selfish-help culture became more glaringly apparent; the James Arthur Ray "sweat lodge" deaths in October 2009 marked a real turning point.
 And in later years, Whirled Musings grew more political as well, much to the intense annoyance of some (former) readers.
 I still try to be funny once in a while, and I am sure there are times I'm unintentionally humorous, but there are some serious messages as well in these hundreds and hundreds of pages.